Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 I obtained my B.Sc. in Public Administration in 2007 and I got married in 2010, to the love of my life.
 I married at the age of 23 and we had our first child a year later.

 After my graduation with bachelor’s honors, I worked for 4 years (2008-2012) as a customer service officer and then as an administrative officer.
-However, I always had a passion for careers in finance, especially accounting.

 I then moved on to pursue ACCA in 2015 and secured an accountancy finance job as a part-time Accountant in the same year.
 My career in finance was underway.
+I also enrolled for a bachelor’s in Accounting (a 3-year course from 2015-18).

 By the time I started my ACCA studies, I was 28 years old and had two small kids to manage.

-By this time, I was working part-time while attending lectures for my ACCA exams and studying almost all through the nights.
+I was working part-time while attending lectures for my ACCA exams and studying almost all through the nights.

 On days when I did not have to go to work (since I was working part-time), I studied during the day after I had dropped my children at school.
 My study time was limited because of my kids but I knew I had to make it work.